nidhish-nayak/trendz/README.md

 ## Features ✨

 -   **User Authentication**: Users can create accounts, log in, and securely access their personalized profiles.
 We have used JWT for user authentication feature.
+-   **Infinite-scroll**: Using react-query, user will now be able to experience infinite scroll features on posts.
 -   **Responsive Design**: Enjoy a consistent and visually appealing experience across various devices.
 -   **User Profile**: User can manage their profile info and edit them.
 -   **Upload Posts**: User can post their thoughts or memories with or without images attached.
 File upload managed through AWS S3 and Cloudfront.